benjisho/benjisho-DevOps-Essentials/exercises/ansible-advanced.md

 myapp_timeout: 30
 ```
 ### library/mymodule.py
-The library/mymodule.py filecontains custom Ansible modules written in Python.
+The library/mymodule.py filecontains custom Ansible modules written in **Python**.
 In a production environment, it might look like this:
 ```
 import os